AndyIbanez/andyibanez-com/content/posts/background-execution-in-iOS.md

 The original version of this article was supposed to cover the old background tasks APIs introduced since iOS 7 and then the new APIs introduced in iOS 13.
 The article became much longer than I had originally expected, so I separated the article into two different ones: One article for old but still relevant APIs (this one), and another one for the iOS 13 exclusive APIs (the `BackgroundTasks`) framework.

 For that reason this article won't cover the new shiny `BackgroundTasks`.
-You will have to wait till December 25 (Merry Christmas!) for that one.
+You will have to wait until December 25 (Merry Christmas!) for that one.
 Sorry about that!
 </hr>

 # The Need for Background Execution